BadAcronym/imgsurf/README.md

     - .avif
     - .jxl

-- Support for the following operations:
+- Support for the following additional operations:
-    - load from file into RAM
-    - save from RAM to file in format
+    - save from RAM to file in specified format
-    - convert formats between each other
+    - convert formats between each other (really just a wrapper around load/write)

-- Support for all permutations of channels across a format, with no additional processing (RGBA/BGRA etc)
-- Simple to access functions with no header macro shenanigans